6 Tips to Improve and Track Welding Productivity | MillerWelds

 • Choose the right drive roll: When selecting the drive roll size and type, consider the size and type of wire.
 Tubular wire is softer and requires a knurled drive roll, which has teeth to grab the wire and help push it through.
 However, knurled drive rolls shouldn't be used with solid wire because the teeth will cause shavings to break off, which can clog the liner.
 Use a smooth, V-groove drive roll with solid wire.
 Taking the time to swap out the drive roll to match the wire helps promote consistent wire feeding and reduces maintenance on the MIG gun.

-• Set proper drive roll tension: Setting the tension too tight can deform the wire.
-Too little tension can cause wire slippage.
+• Set proper drive roll tension: Setting the tension too tight can deform the wire, but too little tension can cause wire slippage.
 To set proper tension, release the tension on the drive rolls, then increase tension while feeding the wire into a block of wood.
 Continue increasing tension one half-turn past wire slippage.
-It’s essential to properly set the tension each time the drive roll is changed.

 • Redesigned inlet guide: Feeder technology has improved over the years, resulting in smoother and more consistent wire feeding.
-Miller wire feeders use an inlet guide designed to reduce wire drag coming off the spool for more consistent wire feeding into the drive rolls — for improved wire feeder performance.
+Miller wire feeders use an inlet guide designed to reduce wire drag coming off the spool for more consistent wire feeding into the drive rolls, leading to better wire feeder performance.

-One example is Miller® Auto-Line™ power management technology, which allows the machine to automatically adjust for inconsistencies in the primary power being applied to the machine without impacting the output.
+• Automatically adjust for inconsistencies: One option is Miller® Auto-Line™ power management technology, which allows the machine to automatically adjust for inconsistencies in the primary power being applied to the machine without impacting the output.
 Even if incoming voltage varies widely, the circuit ensures a steady welding or cutting arc.
+Auto-Line also carries with it the additional benefit of being able to plug into any available single- or three-phase power 220-575V as equipment is moved from job to job.

-Also, be aware that transformer-based equipment often requires greater power consumption on a jobsite.
+• Use updated equipment: Transformer-based equipment often requires greater power consumption on a jobsite.
 Newer welding power source technologies can provide much greater power efficiency and save in operational costs.
-It’s possible with some larger engine-driven welders to power up to six smaller welders at once.

 Tip No. 5: Keep a focus on safety